MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 ## The Build Server

-It's important to copy the build steps and tweak for your project as required, see the steps here:
+It's important once your game is building to set up the build server and copy the build steps and tweak for your project as required, see the steps here:

 http://mmbuild2.markermetro.com:9091/admin/editBuildRunners.html?id=buildType:MarkerMetroUnityWinShared_CI
 http://mmbuild2.markermetro.com:9091/admin/editBuildRunners.html?id=buildType:MarkerMetroUnityWinShared_Release